mattzou1/NBA-predictor/README.md

 # NBA Game Predictor

 This is an implementation of both a recurrent neural network to predict the outcome and point differential for NBA games, and naive bayes to predict the probability of a win for a given match.
-We could not get our RNNs seem to heavily consider previous output when producing output.
-Our RNNs almost act like feed foward networks.
+We could not get our RNNs to heavily consider previous sequential output.
+Our RNNs act almost like feed foward networks.
 Our RNNs and our naive bayes programs seem to predict current NBA games' point differential and outcome to a good degree of accuracy
 models/torch_DEMO: RNN created and trained using Pytorch using simple RNN cells.
 models/tf_DEMO: RNN created and trained using tensorflow using LSTM Cells.